I grew up in...

 My favorite meal is...

-For me each painting represents a visual diary.
-Whether traveling or taking a daily walk around my property, I strive to capture the pure essence of my subject by using light, luminous color and brushstrokes to suggest form and mass.
+Each one of my paintings represents a visual diary or journal.
+Whether traveling or taking a daily walk around my property, I strive to capture the pure essence of my subject by using light, luminous color and brushstrokes that suggest form and mass.
 I'm inspired by the beauty of nature and the written word.
-You'll often find poetry, song lyrics or newspaper headlines scattered throughout my paintings.
+You'll often find lines of poetry or song lyrics scattered throughout my paintings.
 This poetic realistic approach helps my viewers connect and relate in a very personal way.
-Every picture tells a story.
-Just ask me!
+Using humor, beauty and grace, I write a story with each one of my pieces.

 Kerry Sacco- Biography